My finances, my projects, my life

 • The difference between the ECB refinancing rate when the loan was taken out and the refinancing rate over the remaining term when the loan is repaid.

-Example: When they bought their home, Richard and his wife took out a 20-year mortgage of EUR 600,000 at an interest rate of 2%.
+Example: When they bought their home, Richard and his wife took out a 20-year mortgage of EUR 600,000 at an interest rate of 3%.
 Four years have passed and now they want to pay off their debt in full (EUR 500,000).
-The rate charged to clients is now 1.5%.
+In the meantime, refinancing rates have fallen by 0.50%.
 The bank can only claim six months of interest (at the rate set when the loan was agreed) on the first EUR 450,000.
 On the other EUR 50,000, however, the bank can charge the full penalty because the cap has been reached.
-As such, Richard and his wife will have to pay a penalty of EUR 4,500 on the first EUR 450,000 of repayment plus EUR 4,000 on the other EUR 50,000.
-In total, they will pay a penalty of EUR 8,500 plus an arrangement fee.
+As such, Richard and his wife will have to pay a penalty of EUR 6,750 on the first EUR 450,000 of repayment plus EUR 4,000 on the other EUR 50,000.
+In total, they will pay a penalty of EUR 10,750 plus an arrangement fee.

 Remember: in Luxembourg, this cap does not apply to early repayments of mortgages on second homes or buy-to-let properties.